-At the end of each summer I usually rejoice.
+How would you finish the sentence: At the end of each summer I always feel….

 When you think about your body, I bet you see the flaws.
 Okay I see the flaws (of my body, not yours).
 I avoid the mirror after a shower better than a deer avoids hunting season.
 I would rather talk or write about anything other than my body.